ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 **Hard Constraint 2: Each RA has either 3 or 4 ON shifts and either 3 or 4 IN shifts** {:center}

 We could imagine that even with this constraint, Bruce, for example, might get lucky with 3 ON and 3 IN duties and Clark might get very unlucky with 4 ON and 4 IN constraints.
 This seems a bit unfair so we want the total number of duties (ON + IN) for each RA to be either 7 or 8.
-This is basically saying that no RA should get away with having just 3 ON shifts and 3 IN shifts.
+This is basically saying that no RA should get away with having 3 ON shifts and 3 IN shifts.

 {:center: style="text-align: center"}
 **Hard Constraint 3: Each RA has either 7 or 8 total shifts**